Connecticut Western Reserve

-The Connecticut Western Reserve was a portion of land claimed by the Colony of Connecticut and later by the state of Connecticut in what is now mostly the northeastern region of Ohio.
-Warren, Ohio was the Historic Capital in Trumbull County.
-The Reserve had been granted to the Colony under the terms of its charter by King Charles II.
+The Connecticut Western Reserve was a portion of land claimed by the Connecticut Colony and later state of Connecticut in what is now mostly Northeast Ohio.
+The Western Reserve had been granted to Connecticut under the terms of its colonial charter by Charles II of England.
+The county seat of the Western Reserve was Warren, Ohio.

 Connecticut relinquished its claim to some of its western lands to the United States in 1786 following the American Revolutionary War and preceding the 1787 establishment of the Northwest Territory.
 Despite ceding sovereignty to the United States, Connecticut retained ownership of the eastern portion of its cession, south of Lake Erie.
-It sold much of this "Western Reserve" to a group of speculators who operated as the Connecticut Land Company; they sold it in portions for development by new settlers.
-The phrase Western Reserve is preserved in numerous institutional names in Ohio, such as Western Reserve Academy, Case Western Reserve University, and Western Reserve Hospital.
+It sold much of the Western Reserve to a group of speculators who operated as the Connecticut Land Company; they sold it in portions for development by new settlers.
+Connecticut ultimately relinquished its claims to the territory in 1800, and it became part of the Northwest Territory.

+The Western Reserve name is preserved in numerous institutional names in Ohio, such as Case Western Reserve University, Western Reserve Hospital, and Western Reserve Transit Authority.
 In the 19th century, the Western Reserve "was probably the most intensely antislavery section of the country".
 John Brown Jr. called it, in 1859, "the New England of the West".